REvil Claims Responsibility for Invenergy Hack

 REvil says it has accessed Polsky's personal emails, sensitive details about his divorce from his first wife, Maya, and photographs in which the billionaire magnate is compromised.

-Polsky emigrated from Soviet Ukraine to the United States in 1976 after building up a fortune of $1.5bn, according to Forbes.
+According to Forbes, Polsky emigrated from Soviet Ukraine to the United States in 1976 after building up a fortune of $1.5bn.
 His divorce in 2007 was reported as one of the most expensive in history after a judge awarded Maya half of Polsky's cash and assets.

 REvil's victims include meat-processing company JBS and the Taiwanese Apple supplier Quanta.